al-nenov/al-nenov/README.md

 Simple store app built with React.
 The purpoupse of this project is to learn and master the React and Redux foundations.

-The app uses localStorage to store and read any user information.
+<del>The app uses localStorage to store and read any user information.
-If any conflict is caused by already stored data you can clear localStorage or open the app in incognito mode
+If any conflict is caused by already stored data you can clear localStorage or open the app in incognito mode</del>

+The authentication and products data is stored on firebase
 ## What you can do with this app

 * Create or login to your account